afterburn/civic/README.md

 # Civic Architect Challenge
-This repository contains all the assets I've created for the Civic Architect Challenge.

-## Challenge
 In this challenge you will have to design and build a system for handling sensitive user data.
 It requires designing a cloud-based microservice solution, and optionally setting up cloud infrastructure as well as some coding.